hijkzzz/mini-interpreter/README.md

 <				Only integer types are supported

-==				Returns true if the variable name points to the same object =				Initialize the variable
+==				Returns true if the variable name points to the same object
+                If operands are the basic data type, it depends on whether the values are equal or not

+=				Initialize the variable
 ```